microsoft/genaiscript/docs/src/content/docs/reference/transparency-note.md

 any infrastructure that makes programming easier, including languages such as PowerShell, JavaScript, and Python, as well as IDEs such as VS Code and Visual Studio.
-While we cannot prevent unintended uses, we will encourage users to consider Responsible AI practices when then build GenAIScript.
+While we cannot prevent unintended uses, we will encourage users to consider Responsible AI practices when they build GenAIScripts.
+We provide more details about issues related to security and trust in [security and trust](./security-and-trust.mdx).

 #### Foundation model best practices